Letter R Guide

 Drill Words For Letter R

-Example words: RAZOR, RHYTHM, RISE.
+Example words: RAZOR, RIVER, RISE.
 Use one word per round and compare style readability.

 Quick FAQ

-What should I lock first when drawing graffiti letter R?
+What should I place first on a graffiti letter R?

-Make the leg obvious early and give it a clear angle instead of hiding it inside the lower bowl or shrinking it into a stub.
+Because the leg shows up too late or too timidly.
+Give it a clear angle early, and do not hide it inside the lower curve or shrink it into a stub.

 Navigation